-- a.
-For animals over 300 pounds the Mini 4-Her must be assisted by a parent, legal guardian or another adult designated in writing by parent or legal guardian.
-(Assisted means with the child at all times.) - b.
-Animals to be used by Mini 4-H participants must be checked in at the same time as 4-H member animal check-in of fair week.
-They may bring their own animal or use an animal entered by another 4-H member. - c.
-Exception: Mini swine, poultry, and horse showmen must use another 4-H member's animal which has been checked in during 4-H Member project check-in.
+- .
+For animals over 300 pounds the Mini 4-Her must be assisted by a parent, legal guardian or another adult designated in writing by a parent or legal guardian.
+Assisted means with the child. - Animals to be used by Mini 4-H participants must be checked in at the same time as 4-H member animal check-in of fair week.
+They may bring their own animal or use an animal entered by another 4-H member. - Exception: Mini swine, poultry, and horse showmen must use another 4-H member's animal which has been checked in during 4-H Member project check-in.
 They are not to bring their own animal.
-Mini 4-H Horse showmen please see Horse Section for additional showmanship quidelines. - d.
-Release: Livestock animals brought by Mini 4-H age participants must remain at the fairgrounds and will be released with 4-H Member animal release.
+Mini 4-H Horse showmen please see Horse Section for additional showmanship guidelines. - Release: Livestock animals brought by Mini 4-H age participants must remain at the fairgrounds and will be released with 4-H Member animal release.